saichhor/Smart-Charging/README.md

   loaded our old one from GitHub und made a new folder called "communicationWithServerJAVAVersion" in which we send a https-request to the server.
 We are also trying to send our login values within the url so we do not have to login manually anymore.
+- Current status <b>NOW</b> httpsRequest.js puts out a html report.
+- Now it says us a 401 code as expected because we have to authorize our self with the username and the password but we still do not know how to send them with the url in the correct way so the browser does not ask us anymore.